Explore judicial externships:

 The course will be limited to candidates for the J.D. degree.
 Based upon applications submitted during the Externship application period, students will be selected for interviews by representatives of the participating judges.
 To be accepted for this class, you must be invited for an interview and then be selected by a participating judge for work in his or her chambers.
 Students cannot volunteer to work in a Second Circuit judge's chambers and then apply for the course.
 Students may not take a clinic or another externship and this course simultaneously.

-The Honorable Eric Komitee and Christine LiCalzi, Lecturer-in-Law, 4 credits (1 for the seminar; 3 for fieldwork)
+The Honorable Eric Komitee and the Honorable Rachel Kovner with Christine LiCalzi and Jeremy Liss, Lecturer-in-Law, 4 credits (1 for the seminar; 3 for fieldwork)

 The Federal Court Clerk Externship for the Eastern District of New York provides an in-depth examination of the functioning of the federal trial courts.
 Students will have the opportunity to work with a federal judge, participate in the opinion-writing and editing processes, and observe trials, oral arguments, and hearings.
-The course will be taught by Judge Eric Komitee of the U.S. District Court, Eastern District of New York.
+The Fall term is taught by Judge Rachel Kovner of the U.S. District Court, Eastern District of New York with Jeremy Liss.
+The Spring term is taught by Judge Eric Komitee of the U.S. District Court, Eastern District of New York with Christine LiCalzi.
 Students who satisfy the course requirements will receive 1 academic credit and 3 clinical credits.

 This seminar will familiarize students with the workings of a busy federal district court.
 Topics include drafting judicial opinions, plea bargaining and sentencing, habeas review, negotiating settlements, and other aspects of advocacy in civil and criminal litigation.
 Guest speakers will include judges from the Eastern District of New York and attorneys who practice there.
 Seminar sessions are held at the Eastern District’s Brooklyn Heights courthouse; the trip takes approximately 45 minutes by subway from Morningside Heights.
 All class sessions are mandatory.